Top 12 Reasons To Sue Your Employer

 There are very few reasons why an employer is allowed to dock pay, and discipline is not one of them.
 Employers are also not legally allowed to dock employees’ pay so that it falls below minimum wage or overtime laws.
 Employees also cannot waive their overtime pay or be asked to waive overtime.
 Nor can employers ask employees to do work off the clock.

 Unfortunately, isolated incidents of inappropriate or offensive comments or jokes are not considered harassment by the law.
-However, constant comments or jokes are workplace harassments.
+However, constant comments or jokes are workplace harassment.
 It can bring about more serious hostile work environment complaints.
 Harassment often happens due to an employee of protected status.
+Learn more about employee harassment.

 If your boss retaliates against you for exercising your legal rights or helping another person exercise their legal rights, then you can sue your employer.
 Retaliation includes harassment, demotion, excessive schedule changes, and firing.
 You will be protected by the law against retaliation, and you can add retaliation to your original claim.